heymesut/eddie-vim/README.md

         ln -s .vim/vimrc .vimrc

-7. if you're still not familiar with the movement in vim by HJKL or yanking and pasting text, I've made a easier version:

-        ln -s .vim/easy-vimrc .vimrc

-8. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:
+7. if you use GUI version VIM, such as MacVim or GVim, you can also link to `.gvimrc`:

         ln -s eddie-vim/gvimrc .gvimrc

-9. if you use Airline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/Lokaltog/powerline-fonts), patch the font and it should look pretty nice.
+8. if you use Airline under Ubuntu or something which can not show the correct icons/fonts on the bottom, you can check [this link](https://github.com/Lokaltog/powerline-fonts), patch the font and it should look pretty nice.

-10. you may need to install `ack` or `silver searcher` first if you use `ack.vim`.
+9.  you may need to install `ack` or `silver searcher` first if you use `ack.vim`.

 ### Update: